BlaineMoore/github-updater-demo/README.md

 This should be the last method call after `GitHubUpdater` has been configured.

-If you want a deep dive into how `GitHubUpdater` works, check out this [blog post](https://ryansechrest.com/2024/04/how-to-enable-wordpress-to-update-your-custom-plugin-hosted-on-github/).
+If you want a deep dive into how `GitHubUpdater` works, check out this [blog post](https://ryansechrest.com/2024/04/how-to-enable-wordpress-to-update-your-custom-plugin-hosted-on-github/) by the original developer; note that some changes have been added in this fork..